 Kate, another youth project officer at CSSP, said, “The youth start to understand that they have a participation in the community [and] that they have a role in it.
 They come back with their parents, their families, with a message.”

-As part of the program evaluation, youth project officers considered how the program impacted the participating youth.
+As part of the program evaluation, youth project officers considered how the program impacted them and their peers.

 “The youth benefited from the program because of the information they learned.
 They can teach their family and community about refugee resources, which is a big step.
 Youth also got to be leaders and they learned about event planning,” Jozsef, the youth project officer at PCI, told OJEN.